 Set in the 1880s in Mexico, and in Monterey, California

-This ragged, overlong revenge western was directed by its own star Marlon Brando, his sole directorial effort.
+This ragged, overlong, brooding revenge western was directed by its own star Marlon Brando, his sole directorial effort.
 It was a version of the "Billy the Kid" legend.
 Originally an excessive four-hour epic, it was edited down.

 It opened with two bank robbers, Rio or "The Kid" (Marlon Brando) and his pal Dad Longworth (Karl Malden), fleeing from the Rurales in the Mexican mountainside.
 When Rio's horse was shot out from under him, Longworth promised to find another horse and return, but he betrayed him and absconded with the gold loot in saddle bags - and Rio was caught and imprisoned in Sonora for five years.